letsencrypt/website/content/en/docs/integration-guide.md

 # Using ACME

-Members of our community have been working on [Best Practices for ACME Client Operations] (https://github.com/https-dev/docs/blob/master/acme-ops.md).
+Members of our community have been working on [Best Practices for ACME Client Operations](https://github.com/https-dev/docs/blob/master/acme-ops.md).
 As you use an ACME client to get a Let's Encrypt certificate or develop your own ACME client, please review this doc.

 # When to Renew